bit-bots/bitbots_main/README.md

 ------------

-In the bitbots_vision_tools directory, special tools for debugging/introspection purposes are provided. convert_to_image.py and colorspace_tool.py are tested in the current configuration.
+In the bitbots_vision_tools directory, special tools for debugging/introspection purposes are provided.
+The Imageloader, convert_to_image.py and colorspace_tool.py are tested in the current configuration.